seanlnge/sitegen/templates/TEMPLATE_REFINING.md

 ### showcase.png
 This is the exact same picture as `\[name\].png`, however, over all the images on the page, write in `IMAGE_A` in a large bold black font, then `IMAGE_B`, etc, in alphabetical order from top to bottom.
 This image allows the model to see where to place the different images.
 Alter any image tags inside index.html or any url() with the image inside of assets/css/main.css and write in the data entry tag `$IMAGE_A_SRC$`, `$IMAGE_B_SRC$`, etc, in the src or the url in order from top to bottom.
 Ensure that no two image data entry tags are used twice.
 In the index.html file, add `$IMAGE_X_ALT$` to the alt tag next to src where X is the image letter that the alt corresponds with.

-### index.ts
-Inside the main src/index.ts file, adjust `templateImages`, `templatePrompt`, and the `siteName` restrictions to allow the model to choose the new template.
-The JSON schema inside `templatePrompt` also needs to be altered, and the model must be allowed to choose the name of the template as it shows up under the `templates/` folder.